manwar/perlweeklychallenge-club/challenge-292/matthias-muth/README.md

 > - Insert 'G' so the board becomes GGG.
 GGG -> empty.<br/>
 > 2 balls from your hand were needed to clear the board.<br/>

+I couldn't find a solution that analyzes the 'board' and the 'hand' and directly determines the number of moves needed.
-I couldn't find a solution that does *not* traverse the tree of all possible moves and all their possible continuations.
-So I had to implement a 'broadth-first search' (BFS) to find the smallest number of moves.
+So I implemented a 'breadth-first search' (BFS) to  traverse the tree of all possible moves and find the smallest number of moves.

-I find that actually, a BFS is not too complicated to implement, once the following things are decided on:
+I find that actually, a BFS is not too intimidating to implement, once the following things are cleared up:

 * What are the data needed to *describe* a node in the graph and the possible ways to continue from there?